-In this episode, Richard Comeras (aks “The Crackman”) discusses….
+In this episode, Richard Comeras (aks “The Crackman”) discusses the reasons for those pesky damp patches in the corners of your foundation’s walls.
 Listen and enjoy!